omermecitoglu/fake-products/README.md

 The project includes several npm scripts for development and build tasks:

+- `npm test`: Run Cypress tests for your application.
 - `npm run prebuild`: Runs `ts-unused-exports` to check for unused exports in TypeScript files, excluding paths in 'app' and 'pages'.
 - `npm run lint`: Lint your code using Next.js's built-in linting.
 - `npm run lint:fix`: Automatically fix linting issues.